The internet is slipping out of ordinary users' control.

 Labor platforms are managing to bypass worker protections like sick leave and insurance

 Ownership puts people in charge.

-- Co-ops are more likely to pay living wages and promote community wealth
+Community-owned platforms are more likely to pay living wages and promote community wealth

 The internet of ownership brings democracy to the online economy.

-- If users owned their own social media, they could set terms of service in which they keep control over personal data
+If users owned their own social media, they could set terms of service in which they keep control over personal data